 1. Writing poor quality content

 In this age and time, the internet will not forgive low-quality content.
 So many people have incredible things to say and share, that people will happily overlook your low-quality content, even with a renowned brand title.
-With content, it is about keeping it fresh, relevant, current, trendy, entertaining, informative, and timely for your audiences.
+With content, it is about keeping it fresh, grammatical error-free, relevant, current, trendy, entertaining, informative, and timely for your audiences.
+You can use Grammarly to create error-free and engaging content for your website.

 2. Slow speed